 Mouth pain in dogs

-Does your dog have a painful mouth?
-Have their eating habits changed?
-Do they shy away from food?
+- Does your dog have a painful mouth?
+Are they eating less?
+Shying away from their food?
+Have they lost weight?

 Symptoms of a painful mouth